RTG 2300: Enrichment of European beech forests with conifers

 Upcoming guest lectures

-Please find further information on the Guest Lecture Series here.
+Further information on the Guest Lecture Series can be found here.

 M.Sc Thesis: Forest Small Mammal Community

 You are interested in small mammals and eager to get practical experience and gain many wild life Research skills?
-Our subproject 7 "Effects of small mammal communities on seed predation and seed dispersal" is looking for motivated M.Sc students for a range of possible M.Sc Thesis.
+Our subproject 7 "Effects of small mammal communities on seed predation and seed dispersal" is looking for motivated M.Sc students for a range of possible Bachelor and Master thesis topics.
 Apply now!more…